Kajzerica shooting

-A mass shooting occurred in Kajzerica, Zagreb, Croatia, at 9:30 pm on 1 August 2019.
-The perpetrator, Igor Nađ killed six people.
+On 1st August 2019, a mass shooting occurred in Kajzerica, Zagreb, Croatia.
+The perpetrator, 35 year-old Igor Nađ killed six people in his former girlfriend’s house.
+As first responders declared a manhunt to find Nađ, he killed himself with a gunshot to the head.

 Shooting

 The shooting took place on August 1, 2019.
 At the beginning of that day at 9:30, Nađ went to a bar where he drank Pelinkovac.
 At 10:00, he arrived at his hairdresser in Vrbik, where he had been going to cut his hair cut for years.
 Witnesses say he was in a good mood.
 At 10:30 following the haircut, he went to a nearby cafe.
 Before leaving the cafe, he had been quoted as telling a friend, “This is the last time you see me.”
 It is not known what he did between leaving the cafe and starting firing.
 At 21:10, he arrived on Cimermanova 2 street where Maja Tojagić, his former girlfriend lived.
-At 21:15, he encountered Maja's 10-year-old son Paul and sent him to see who was in the house.
+At 21:15, he encountered Maja's 10-year-old son Paulo and sent him to see who was in the house.
 21:21, he shot 6 people in the house, leaving a baby who was in the house alive.
 At 21:30, he fled the scene via car from the Kajzerica district to the Brezovica district, where his mother resided.
 The police were able to trace him via his mobile phone and came to his location.
 On August 2, at about 3:00, surrounded by police, he committed suicide in the backyard of the Caritas Home for Orphans.

 Victims

 Six people died during the attack.
-The victims were Dragomir Tojagić (61) and Filjka Tojagić (63), parents of Maja Tojagić and Josipa Tojagić; Josipa Tojagić (29) and her boyfriend Davor Paušak (29); and Maja Tojagić (35) and her son (10) from a previous marriage with a man named Paulo Zamboni.
+All victims were linked to Maja Tojagić: Maja's father Dragomir Tojagić (61), Maja's mother Filjka Tojagić (63), Maja's sister Josipa Tojagić (29) and her boyfriend Davor Paušak (29); and Maja Tojagić (35) together with her son Paulo Zamboni (10).

+Only Maja's two months old baby was spared, the father of the baby was Igor Nađ, the killer.

 Perpetrator

-Igor Nađ was born on August 31, 1983 in Vukovar.
+Igor Nađ (August 31, 1983 - August 1 2019) was born in Vukovar.
 After birth, he lived in Petrovci.
 After the start of the Croatian War of Independence in 1991, his family fled to Zagreb, where they were accommodated at the International Hotel.
-He attended elementary school in the Vrbik district.
+He attended elementary school in the Vrbik district, There are no recorde of him attending high school or any higher education.
 Nađ later worked as an Uber driver.
-On July 16, 2016 near a bar in Trešnjevka, Nađ hit a man, and was fined 500 kunas for it.
-Nađ dated Maja Tojagić for three years until May 2019.
-After the birth of their son in May 2019, they broke up.
+On July 16, 2016 near a bar in Trešnjevka, Nađ had assaulted a man and was fined 500 kunas for it.
+Nađ dated Maja Tojagić for three years, after the birth of their son in May 2019, they broke up.